 Yes.
 All Belgian citizens who wish to travel to Kenya are required to have a visa before they can enter the country.
 Fortunately, they have the opportunity to obtain one online through Kenya’s eVisa system.

-The e-Visa to Kenya for Belgian citizens is a single-entry visa that is digitally attached to the passenger’s Belgian passport and is valid for 90 days upon arrival.
+The e-Visa to Kenya for Belgian citizens is a single-entry visa that is digitally attached to the passenger’s Belgian passport.
+It is valid for 30 days upon arrival, with the option to extend it twice and stay in Kenya for up to 6 months.
 Travelers from Belgium can use their Kenyan eVisa to enter the country via land, air, and sea borders.

 How to Obtain a Kenya eVisa as National of Belgium